 Free removes an implied risk by the prospect – it will cost them money.
 They can use your product without paying.
 Free allows the prospect to try your product and get ‘hooked’ on the benefits.
 Then they will gladly pay for the service once the free trial is over.

 Mind you it still may cost a prospect other things like time.
 Prospects typically don’t think in terms of time but only money.
 People will drive 60 miles to get something free.
 It’s a fact of life most are motivated by money.
 In some circles getting something for free is almost a competitive sport.

 It also appeals to our altruistic tendencies.

-By offering free content it causes one of the basic psychological tenants discussed by Robert Cialdini in his book Influence.
-Reciprocation is a powerful force that makes others fee guilty of you giving away free content.
+By offering free content it causes one of the basic psychological tenants discussed by Robert Cialdini in his book No products found..
+Reciprocation is a powerful force that makes others feel guilty about you giving away free content.
 They are motivated to give back from your selfless giving.
 This will cause prospects to purchase your paid services.

 Use the power of free in your marketing.
 Use it effectively and use it often.